OpenSlides/openslides-performance/README.md

 `performance --one-write-test`

 Expects the first client to be an admin client and all clients to be connected.
-Therefore the test requires, that the ConnectTest is run before.
 This test sends one write request with the first client and measures the time until all clients get the changed data. oswstest.OneWriteTest,